New Orleans Motorcycle Accident Lawyer

 2. Loss of Consortium: Suppose you lost a spouse to a motorcycle accident.
 In such a case, you can claim damages for the loss of your spousal benefits.
 Such benefits include companionship, sexual intercourse, comfort, care, and affection.

-What Is the Statute of Limitations for New Orleans Motorcycle Accidents?
+What Is the Statute of Limitations for a Louisiana Motorcycle Accident?

 Almost all civil claims have a Statute of Limitations.
 This statute prescribes how long the plaintiff has to file a claim.
 Furthermore, the rationale behind this statute is that there must be an end to all litigation.
 In addition, the law prefers plaintiffs to institute actions early when their memories and evidence are still fresh.

-In New Orleans, motorcycle claims share the general Statute of Limitations.
+In New Orleans and throughout Louisiana, motorcycle claims share the general Statute of Limitations.
 This is the law that applies to all Louisiana personal injury claims.
 Notably too, Louisiana has one of the shortest Statutes of Limitations.
 In New Orleans, you have only one year to file a motorcycle accident claim, and your time starts to count from the accident date.

 Furthermore, this time limit applies to your property damage and injury claims.
 If you institute a legal claim beyond this statutory period, the courts will likely deny your claim.
 Motorcycle accidents often result in deaths too.
 When this happens, the deceased’s family or estate can file a wrongful death lawsuit.